Networking · Cisco Catalyst Switch Lab 1

 2. Password Setup

-The enable secret is stored in encrypted form in the config.
+Setting the enable secret password (used for privileged EXEC mode, MT0#).
+It’s stored encrypted in the config.

 conf2.png